-The 2004 Tax Reform
+4.2 The 2004 Tax Reform

-Next, we turn to the 2004 tax reform, which we analyze following the same steps as above.
+Next, we turn to the 2004 tax reform, which we analyze following the same three steps as above.
 As mentioned in Section 3, the main feature of the 2004 reform was an increase in the middle tax income threshold, and in Panel A of Figure 4, we see the largest changes in marginal net-of-tax rates for personal income between DKK 290,000 and DKK 360,000.
+We define this interval as the identification region with validation regions both above and below.